txl5858/convertToMp3/README.md

 2) Edit the .reg file with the file location where you wish to save the .mp3 files.
 "destinationBase"="C:\\Users\\Tim\\OneDrive\\Music\\The Company Men"

-3) double-click the .reg file to enable windows explorer context
+3) double-click the .reg file to enable windows explorer context and destination location

+4) Now simply open Windows Explorer, browse to you folder of .wavs, right-click the folder and hit convertToMP3.

-4) The script will prompt you for a destination folder name which it will create in the directory specified in step #2.
+5) The script will prompt you for a destination folder name which it will create in the directory specified in step #2.

+6) Let the script run